Meet the Team

 Lisa Pollard (Yoga Newcastle)B Ed., MBSR Facilitator, Yoga Teacher, CertIV Level 3 Member Yoga Australia, Senior Teacher Meditation Association of Australia, ATMA, Relax & Renew Trainer & endorsed by the Gawler Foundation, Associate of Openground

-Lisa is a Yoga and meditation teacher with more than 27 years of self-practice and teaching experience, in educational, corporate, medical and organisational settings.
+Lisa is a Yoga and Meditation Teacher with with more than 27 years of self-practice and teaching experience, in educational, corporate, medical and organisational settings.
 She has been facilitating 8-week mindfulness-based interventions since 2007, including MBSR, MB-Stillness Meditation and MB-Restorative Yoga.
 Lisa feels yoga is an embodied organic practice, which explores the interconnectedness of movement and stillness, in the spirit of self care.
 Her open-hearted approach to teaching creates a warm inviting space to discover the joys of these mind-body practices.

 Maggie is a mental health social worker, couple therapist, and mother, and brings to teaching mindfulness a deep sensitivity and warmth.
 After twenty years of social work in health settings, she moved into private practice, specialising in loss, grief and trauma, before more recently focusing on couples.
 Health issues nudged her into yoga and her first 10-day meditation retreat in 1994, however combining daily meditation with motherhood proved elusive until discovering MBSR & what she experiences as the more practical and integrated, mind-body approach of Jon Kabat Zinn.